Beside the Mountain

 • 2 teaspoon cinnamon

-• 1 ½ cup whole wheat flour or white flour 180 grams
+• 1 ½ cup whole wheat flour white flour, or a mix of both

 Instructions

-• Mix together the melted honey, melted coconut oil, eggs and mashed banana.
+• Mix together the melted honey, oil, eggs and mashed banana.

-• In another bowl put the baking powder, baking soda, salt, cinnamon, and flour, and mix well.
-Add 1 ½ cups of rhubarb to the flour mix.
+• In another bowl put the baking powder, baking soda, salt, cinnamon, and flour and mix well.
+Chop the rhubarb to ½ inch pieces and add 1 ½ cups of rhubarb to the flour mix (leaving ½ cup for later).

 • Store in an airtight bag or container.
 Placing them on a paper towel in the bag or container will help absorb any extra moisture.
 They will stay good at room temperature for 2-3 days, then transfer to the fridge for 2-3 more days.
 Or freeze for up to six months.